Connect with the James

 Sign up for notifications

-Interested in a paddle that hasn’t opened for registration?
-Our guided Connect with the James paddles fill up quickly, sign up here to receive a notification when trip registration open.
+Our guided Connect with the James trips and events fill up quickly, sign up here to receive a notification when registration opens.

 As our nation celebrates its 250th anniversary, the James River Association (JRA) is marking its 50th anniversary.
 To commemorate this dual milestone, JRA is launching a new lecture series, “Currents of History,” to explore the enduring connection between the James River and the American experiment.